 Abteilungsleiterin Interkulturalität und Städtepartnerschaften

 The organizers want the idea to spread.
-That is why all of Monheim's carnival associations and other participants in the carnival parades were called on to support the movement and to use parts of their own budget to buy Fairtrade candies to throw to onlookers – because only this way can the movement continue to grow.
-A Fairtrade share of 10% of the budget was the declared goal.
-Eleven groups and clubs responded to the call and ordered mango monkeys, flying hearts, whole milk chocolate bars, peanut confetti and dark chocolate from the colorful range of Fairtrade candy.
+That is why each year all of Monheim's carnival associations and other participants in the carnival parades are called on to support the movement and to use parts of their own budget to buy Fairtrade candies to throw to onlookers – because only this way can the movement continue to grow.
+A Fairtrade share of 11% of the budget is the declared goal.
 A really cheerful attempt at more fairness in the world – showing that together we can achieve a lot!
 Helau!

 The town's commitment to fair trade can also be tasted.
 With the introduction of Fairtrade chocolate made to its own design, Monheim am Rhein is making the topic of fair trade part of town life and local shops even more.
 By doing this, the Fairtrade Town, together with the retail and gastronomy sectors, demonstrates that good taste and fair trading conditions can go hand in hand.